JonathanHalpern/jonathan-halpern/src/pages/projects/hsbc.md

 * Pioneered a move to React away from Angular.
 * Used React Redux to build a LinkedIn style tool.
 * Ran demos to demonstrate progress to senior management.
-* Wrote algorithm to determine which search results to display.
+* Wrote an algorithm to determine which search results to display.
 * Used advanced React Redux techniques such as Higher Order Components, Selectors, Normalised State, Flow and Styled Components.
 * Wrote Jest tests for components.
-* Performed accessibility audit and ensured all components followed strict guidelines.
+* Performed an accessibility audit and ensured all components followed strict guidelines.
 * Provided additional support to team as Scrum Master.
-* Additionally, built a promotional mini games using Pixi in just three weeks, including multiple designed levels, particle effects, collision detection.
+* Additionally, built a promotional mini game using Pixi.
+Entire project was carried out in only three weeks, including multiple designed levels, particle effects and collision detection.

 **Working Capital Analytics:**

-1. Angular/Ionic hybrid analytics and sales App.
+* Developed hybrid analytics and sales App using Angular and Ionic.
-2. Used D3 to make data interactive charts and visualisations.
+* Used D3 to make data interactive charts and visualisations.
-3. Performed Business Analysis to improve the product.
+* Performed Business Analysis to improve the product.
-4. Worked with global team, managing junior members in India.
+* Worked with global team, managing junior members in India.
-5. Ran weekly Dev meetings to share best practice and discuss issues.
+* Ran weekly Dev meetings to share best practice and discuss issues.